Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

 \subsection{Discussion}

-The four main categories of remote imaging approaches—single‐aperture coronagraphs, starshades, space‐based interferometers, and ground ELT systems—are all limited by diffraction and photon flux.
-Even when diffraction is overcome (e.g., by a space interferometer or a hypertelescope with baseline $\sim10^5\,\mathrm{m}$), photon‐starvation makes integration times impractical.
+The four main categories of remote imaging approaches---single-aperture coronagraphs, starshades, space-based interferometers, and ground ELT systems---are all limited by diffraction and photon flux.
+Even when diffraction is overcome (e.g., by a space interferometer or a hypertelescope with baseline $\sim10^5\,\mathrm{m}$), photon-starvation makes integration times impractical.
 We summarize the principal barriers below.